Charlotte Sophia Burne: Shropshire Folk-Lore: A Sheaf of Gleanings

+The Folklore Society

+Burne joined The Folklore Society (FLS) in 1883.
+She became the first woman to become editor of the FLS journal Folklore, serving from 1900 to 1908.
+She was also the first woman to become president of the FLS, serving from 1909 to 1910, making her also the first female president of any learned society in the country.
+Her appointment to positions in the Society was unusual, having been previously held by the organisations London members.
+Burne's presidential address in 1910 was titled "The Value of European Folklore in the History of Culture."

-Burne's works include the large collection, Shropshire Folklore, and preparation of the second edition of the Folklore Society's official Handbook of Folklore, she also contributed over seventy articles and reviews to its journals.
-Her appointment to various positions in the Society was unusual, having been previously held by its London members, and she was the first woman to become President or editor of its publications.
+Burne's written works include the large collection, Shropshire Folk-Lore (1886), and preparation of the second edition of the Folklore Society's official Handbook of Folklore (1914).
+She also contributed over seventy articles and reviews to its journals.
 A small amount of other material was published in newspapers and magazines.
+She provided information on the dialect of Newport in Shropshire to Alexander Ellis for his work Existing Phonology of English Dialects (1890).

-Despite the firsts, penetrating gender and regional barriers, and serving the society for forty years, during a well-documented period of its history, details of her life and works are inadequately noticed.
-Some correspondence of Burne with leading members Alice Bertha and G. Laurence Gomme is contained in the Society's archives, but her personal papers seem to have been destroyed.
-A vague and inaccurate portrait of her life and works was given in references to her in Richard Dorson's history of the British folklorists (1968); J. C. Burne, a great nephew, drew on letters and recollections of her family for a "tactful biography" published in 1975.
-An obituary was published by E. Sidney Hartland.
+Despite the firsts, penetrating gender and regional barriers, and serving the FLS for forty years, during a well-documented period of its history, details of her life and works are inadequately noted.
+Some correspondence of Burne with leading FLS members Alice Bertha and G. Laurence Gomme is contained in the Society's archives, but her personal papers seem to have been destroyed.
+A vague and inaccurate portrait of her life and works was given in references to her in Richard Dorson's History of the British folklorists (1968); J. C. Burne, het great nephew, drew on letters and recollections of her family to write a "tactful biography" which was published in 1975.

 Burne's interest in history and antiquities, and subsequently folk-lore, was probably fostered by her mother.
 She was prompted by those connected to the family to compile a genealogical history of the Mildmay family, her first manuscript for this still exists, and the editing of the poet Richard Barnfield works.
-Her talents as an editor were initially recognised in R. W. Eyton's acknowledgements in his Doomsday Studies and the subsequent accolades in a local newspaper.
+Her talents as an editor were initially recognised in Robert William Eyton's acknowledgements in his Doomsday Studies and the subsequent accolades in a local newspaper.

-In 1875 Burne became friendly with Georgina Frederica Jackson, who was collecting material for her Shropshire Word Book (1879) and its companion work with the provisional title of "Folk-lore Gleanings".
-Jackson's demise led Burne to take over her material, adding her own collection of tales to produce Shropshire Folk-Lore: A Sheaf of Gleanings, her first major work.
-This exhaustive collection was well received and continues to be favourably viewed, her obituary gave the remark "the first time the folklore of a county was published—at any rate in a form so complete and so scientific" (Hartland, 1923) and later folklorist Katharine Briggs describing it as "perhaps the best county folklore book we possess as well as the most monumental".

-In the early 1890s she resided at Pyebirch, Eccleshall, in north Staffordshire.
-There she collaborated the local folklorist and folk-song collector Miss Alice Annie Keary, of Stoke-on-Trent.
-Together they spent three years circa 1890-1893 collecting materials locally in north Staffordshire.
-While a number of joint papers were published, Burne moved to Cheltenham circa 1894, and the project failed to be realised in book form.
+In the early 1890s Burne resided at Pyebirch, Eccleshall, in north Staffordshire.
+There she collaborated the local folklorist and folk-song collector Alice Annie Keary, of Stoke-on-Trent.
+Together they spent three years between 1890 and 1893 collecting materials locally in north Staffordshire.
+While a number of joint papers were published, Burne moved to Cheltenham around 1894, and the project failed to be realised in book form.